mike32jacobs/e2/p2/README.md

 ## Notes for instructor
-*any notes for me to refer to while grading; if none, omit this section*
-+ _I decided to try blackjack because it is a difficult game, and I was looking to challenge myself._
++ _I decided to try blackjack because it is a difficult game, and I was looking to challenge myself.
+As you know from looking at the early version, I was having a lot of issues._
++ _I think the biggest help was putting all of my functions in a separate file.
+This helped me clear my thinking and the code._
++ _My initial thought was to build a player class.
+I know that it was not suggested, but I was hoping to eventually have multiple players play against the dealer.
+I ended up not using the player class._